 In Vitro Fertilization: The Pros, Cons & Comparisons to Tubal Reversal

 Most insurance companies will not cover the cost of tubal reversals or IVF treatments.
-When comparing costs, tubal reversals are noted remarkably cheaper if no complications arise.
+When comparing costs, tubal reversals are notably cheaper if no complications arise.
 Individual factors influence the success rates of both procedures.
-If a woman is under 35, has a partner with favorable sperm and no complications from her original tubal ligation the chances of a successful pregnancy are higher.
+If a woman is under 35, has a partner with favorable sperm, and no complications from her original tubal ligation, the chances of a successful pregnancy are higher.
 There is still a chance after the surgery, even with the most favorable odds, that a pregnancy does not result.